srishtiparti/VanillaJS/README.md

 # VanillaJS
-Some projects using DOM to make websites components such as buttons, tabs etc dynamic that are beginner friendly (at the start) and intermediate (end).
+Also check how they work/look like on https://srishtiparti.netlify.app/ Some projects using DOM to make websites components such as buttons, tabs etc dynamic that are beginner friendly (at the start) and intermediate (end).

 # Content-